At IU, how do I forward my email?

-Referring to the instructions for different mail systems noted in step 1, forward mail on all your other services except your preferred service to your primary IU email address (for Unix accounts, refer to How do I forward my mail from a Unix account?)
+Referring to the instructions for different mail systems noted in step 1, forward mail on all your other services except your preferred service to your primary IU email address.
 To avoid creating a mail loop, do one of the following:

 Note:Any mail sent to

 - Do not forward mail from your previous preferred service until the next day.